-URL of this website: http://www.ristenbatt.com/genealogy
+URL of this site: http://www.TrailofOurAncestors.com

 John Rohland Ristenbatt and Mary Katherine Lutz